-Carolyn Taylor is one of the world’s foremost experts in organisational culture change and the Executive Chair of Walking the talk.
-During her 30 years in the field, Carolyn has run workshops with 50,000 leaders, worked alongside 200 culture change journeys, consulted on 15 mergers & acquisitions, coached 60 CEOs and worked in 35 countries.
-She can certainly advise on what works and what doesn’t in terms of changing culture.
+Carolyn Taylor is one of the world’s foremost experts in organisational culture and the Executive Chair of Walking the Talk.
+During her 30 years in the field, Carolyn has run workshops with well over 200,000 leaders, worked alongside 200 culture change journeys, consulted on 20 mergers & acquisitions, coached over 100 CEOs, and worked in 35 countries.
+She has built deep experience with which to advise on what works and what doesn’t when their goal is to shape and change culture.

-Born in London, Carolyn spent some years in Australia where she pioneered work in leadership, values and culture through her company, Corporate Vision.
-The firm was in the BRW 100 fastest growing Australian companies five years in a row, and her achievements led her to being a finalist Telstra Businesswoman of the Year in 1998, and Australian Business Woman’s Hall of Fame in the same year.
-The company provided organisational development services to most of the major companies in Australia and the UK.
-Her clients included the CEOs of Telstra, NAB, Westpac, Wyeth and Rio Tinto.
+Carolyn spent some years in Australia where she pioneered work in leadership, values and culture through her company, Corporate Vision.
+The firm was in the BRW 100 fastest growing Australian companies five years in a row, and her achievements led her to being a finalist Telstra Businesswoman of the Year in 1998, and Australian Business Women’s Hall of Fame in the same year.